 Tigers, unlike dragons, are seen as rulers of the Earth.

-Therefore, their typical Yakuza placement is on the lower portion of the body.
+Therefore, their typical Yakuza placement for a Japanese tiger tattoo is on the lower portion of the body.

 Tiger tattoos also need to be facing upwards, especially if there is a dragon above them.

 This is because they believe the tiger provides guidance in the afterlife as well as strength and perseverance.